jessepharrison/seili-metabarcoding/README.md

 `extra_RPackages.R`
 Script for additional R package installations

+---

 ## Reproducing the R environment + analyses used

-# 1. Clone the repository and move to the `singularity` folder
+### 1. Clone the repository and move to the `singularity` folder

 ```
 git clone https://github.com/jessepharrison/seili-metabarcoding.git
 cd seili-metabarcoding/singularity
 ```

-# 2. Build the Singularity container
+### 2. Build the Singularity container

+This takes some time - grab yourself a coffee!

 ```
 sudo singularity build seili.sif container.def

-# this will take some time.
 ```

+### 3. Install further R packages

-# 3. While still in the `singularity` folder, install further R packages
+Run the following still in the `singularity` folder:

 ```
 singularity exec seili.sif \